SB-DA/PyBer_Analysis/README.md

 ## Summary
 - You can see there is a huge demand for Pyber ride-sharing services in Urban cities.
 Pyber should come up with plans to maintain this demand of service and build the brand name.
 Coming up with promotions and discounts will help encourage more business.
 Dynamic pricing strategy will also work best in these cities.
 For example, change in the pricing as per Traffic, Peak hours, or even Holidays.

 - There is a considerable amount of demand and supply in Suburban cities but less compared to Urban cities.
-There is huge scope of improvement here as more and more families now prefer moving to suburbs.
+There is a huge scope of improvement here, as more and more families now prefer moving to suburbs.
 I guess learning the suburban market trend will help Pyber see where it is lacking behind.
-Maybe doing a survey in these cities will help get more informaiton.
+Maybe doing a survey of these cities will help get more information.

 - Demand is less in rural cities and so is the supply.
 Also, we can see as per stats the average fare per ride is way higher compared to Urban and Suburban cities that are discouraging people from using the ride-sharing service.
 Maybe running a promotion in these cities can help see if there is an increase in demand.